sijakret/lit-shared-state/README.md

 ## Gotchas

 ### Updating nested objects
-Updating nested fields in `@state`-annotated properties will not trigger a rerender (behavior is the same as in `LitElement`).
+Updating nested properties in `@state`-annotated properties will not trigger a rerender (behavior is the same as in `LitElement`).

 ```ts
 class State {